Jubatian/rrpge-spec/specs/state.rst

 saved on these locations, each kernel task having a 16 word data block in this range.

-The first 15 words of each kernel task provide the parameters with which the task was started (these are the parameters of the supervisor call which started the task).
-The first of these is the kernel call identifier.

-The last word is the task status as readable by the 0x0800 "Query task" kernel function.
+The first word of each kernel task provides the kernel call identifier which started the task.
+The next 14 words are the parameters passed to the kernel call.
+The last word is the task status as readable by the 0x2E "Query task" kernel function.

 When restoring a state having an incomplete kernel task, the task should be restarted.
 This normally shouldn't affect the application (except if it